rust-lang/reference/src/types/trait-object.md

 r[type.trait-object.syntax-edition2021]
 > [!EDITION-2021]
 > Before the 2021 edition, the `dyn` keyword may be omitted.
+In the 2021 edition and beyond, the `dyn` keyword is required semantically.

 r[type.trait-object.syntax-edition2018]
 > [!EDITION-2018]